harunmioc/System-for-identification-and-counting-of-pattern-repetitions-on-images-of-different-materials/README.md

 - **Freezes backbone** — only decoder is trained → faster, simpler training.

 Compared to traditional CNN or SEraMic pipelines:

- Fewer dependencies
+- Fewer dependencies
- Fully automated
+- Fully automated
- Better scalability
+- Better scalability

 ---

 ## Checkpoints

-U folderu `checkpoints` se nalazi i **finalno istrenirani model** koji smo koristili za segmentaciju i brojanje zrna (baziran na DINOv2 arhitekturi).
-Ovaj model možeš direktno koristiti za evaluaciju i dalje eksperimentisanje.
+In the `checkpoints` folder there is also the **finally trained model** that we used for segmentation and grain counting (based on the DINOv2 architecture).
+You can directly use this model for evaluation and further experimentation.

-- `checkpoints/dinov2_final.pth` — finalna težina modela
+- `checkpoints/final_segmentation_model.pth` — final model weight

+---

 ##  Model Flow